ElisaCastelli/ElisaCastelli/README.md

-### Hi there 👋
+## Hi there 👋

-😬 Me: I'm a graduated student of Music And Acoustic Engineering (MSc) and Computer Science and Enginerring (BSc) at Politecnico di Milano.
+😬 Me: I'm graduated in Music And Acoustic Engineering (MSc) and Computer Science and Enginerring (BSc) at Politecnico di Milano.
 I am a never tired listener with passion for music and computer science.

 😄 Pronouns: She/Her

 🌱 My fields of interest are deep and machine learning applied to Music Information Retrieval

-🔭 Currently: working on Django framework to make a poll application and Pytorch Lightning to create an Hit Song Prediction model

 📫 How to reach me: castellielisa98@gmail.com